 It is native to Asia, but has now invaded Europe.
-It is spreading in France since 2008.
+It has been spreading in France since 2008.

 It is a caterpillar that only eats boxwood tree leaves for food, and completely consumes entire swaths of the tree, leading to its demise.